Skip to main content

 For longevity, most adults benefit from lifting weights 3 times per week, with sessions lasting 45 to 75 minutes.
 The goal is full-body coverage, with a mix of pushing, pulling, squatting, and hinging movements.

-Zone 2 cardio is steady, conversational-pace cardio at about 60 to 70 percent of your maximum heart rate.
+Zone 2 cardio is steady, conversational-pace cardio at about 60% to 70% of your maximum heart rate.
 You can do it on the Schuylkill River Trail, the Delaware River Trail, or on a stationary bike at most Philly gyms.
 Aim for 150 to 180 minutes per week.

 A heart rate monitor is not strictly required, but it makes Zone 2 cardio much easier to dial in.
 A simple chest strap or an Apple Watch is plenty.
 Without one, use the talk test: you should be able to hold a conversation but not sing.